robvet/dapr-workshop/Assignment01/README.md

 # Assignment 1 - Run the application

 In this assignment, you'll run the Traffic Control application to make sure everything works correctly.
-Keep in mind that at this point, you'll be running the microservice application **without** any Dapr technology.
-As you work through the assignments of the lab, you will add Dapr technology to application, step-by-step.
+At this point, you'll be running the microservice application **without** any Dapr technology.
+As you work through the lab assignments, you'll add Dapr technology step-by-step.

 ## Step 1.
 Run the VehicleRegistration service

-1. Open the `src` folder in VS Code.
+1. From the file explorer in VS Code, open the `src` folder.

    > Throughout the assignment you'll execute *all steps* in the **same instance** of VS Code.